chetanty/coiny/README.md

 We will be looking to substantially increase the features of Coiny, expanding it to more monetary items, providing more descriptive information, and upgrading the collection.

 # Built With
- firebase, javascript, html5, css3, react, node.js, openai, serpapi, google shopping api
+ firebase, javascript, html5, css3, react, node.js, openai api, serpapi, google shopping api